Kokoso Baby qZERO®

 By focusing on what your family truly needs, and choosing well-used essentials over excess, you can build a gentle routine that supports both your baby’s skin and more mindful consumption.
 Transparency, simplicity and informed choice remain the most powerful tools in avoiding greenwashing.

 Kokoso Baby Coconut Oil is certified USDA Organic.
-This means the coconut oil meets recognised organic farming standards and is independently checked by a certification body (Bioagricert).
-It applies specifically to the coconut oil product, not automatically to the entire range.
+This means the coconut oil is grown and processed according to recognised organic farming standards, without synthetic pesticides or fertilisers.
+The certification applies to this specific product rather than the full range.

-Kokoso explains that some ingredients, such as a food-grade preservative used in products, are approved by ECOCERT and COSMOS.
-This refers to ingredient standards.
-It does not necessarily mean that every finished product is fully COSMOS certified.
+Kokoso explains that some ingredients used in its formulations, such as preservatives, are approved by ECOCERT and COSMOS.
+This relates to ingredient standards.
+It does not mean that every finished product is fully certified under COSMOS.

-Certifications can change as products evolve.
-For the most up-to-date details, always check the specific product page, look for logos on the packaging, and review Kokoso’s latest website updates before you buy.
-Clear labels and specific wording are your best tools for avoiding confusion and making confident choices.
+Certifications can change as products and packaging evolve.
+For the most up-to-date information, check the specific product page, look for certification logos on packaging, and review Kokoso’s latest website updates.
+Clear, specific wording is the best way to understand exactly what is and is not certified.

 * Disclaimer: We use publicly available information, licensed data, information generated by artificial intelligence tools and information obtained directly from brands in order to determine our Sustainability Ratings.
 We recognise that you will be consulting various sources in order to do your due diligence and/or to inform your buying decisions, which may include considering our Sustainability Ratings.
 Please note that our Sustainability Ratings are for general information only and you must not use any part of the content on our site (including the Sustainability Ratings) for commercial or business purposes without first obtaining a licence to do so from us or our licensors.
 The Sustainability Ratings are not intended to amount to advice on which you should rely.
 Although we make reasonable efforts to update the information on our site, we make no representations, warranties or guarantees that the content on our site or the Sustainability Ratings are accurate, complete or up to date.
 We therefore disclaim all liability and responsibility arising from any reliance placed on such content by any visitor to our site, or by anyone who may be informed of any of its contents.
 Please refer to our Terms of Service or contact us at if you have any questions.